China says 'knows nothing' about aid offer for Greece

 China said last month it was closely monitoring the new Greek government's policies after Athens said it would stop the sale of a majority stake in Greece's biggest port.

-The Greek government last year had short-listed China's Cosco Group [COSCO.UL] as a potential buyer of a 67 percent stake in Piraeus Port Authority.
+The Greek government last year had short-listed China's Cosco Group [COSCO.UL] as a potential buyer of a 67 percent stake in Piraeus Port Authority (OLPr.AT).

 Kammenos is the leader of Independent Greeks, a nationalist anti-bailout party that is the junior coalition partner of Prime Minister Alexis Tsipras' radical-left Syriza party.